We Are Already One

 There was no place in the universe that was separate from the originating power of the universe.
 Each thing of the universe had its very roots in this realm. —Brian Swimme and Thomas Berry

 There is only Christ.
 He is everything and he is in everything. —Colossians 3:11

 Deep within we long for unity because, at the most fundamental level, we are already one.
 We belong to one another because we have the same source of love; the love that flows through the trees is the same love that flows through my being. . . .
-We are deeply connected in this flow of love, beginning on the level of nature where we are the closest of kin because the earth is our mother.
-[3, emphasis mine]
+We are deeply connected in this flow of love, beginning on the level of nature where we are the closest of kin because the Earth is our mother.

 We began as one and our goal is oneness.
-Studying evolution, Teilhard de Chardin found that increased complexity and increased consciousness ironically lead to greater unity at a much higher level—which we would call love.
-We must always be reminded, it seems, that unity is not the same as uniformity.
-Not at all!
+Studying evolution, the French Jesuit Teilhard de Chardin (1881-1955) found that increased complexity and increased consciousness surprisingly lead to greater unity at a much higher level—which we would call love.
+Unity is not the same as uniformity!
 With increased complexity, there is actually greater diversity and a greater enjoyment of that very diversity, which is the fruit of love.
-As Teilhard says, “Everything that rises must converge.”
+As Teilhard said, “Everything that rises must converge.”
 We are in the midst of that convergence today—and seemingly at an accelerated pace—both in terms of good and resistance to the good.

 Gateway to Silence:

 We live, move, and have our being in love.